Before you jump-start your ketogenic diet plan, make sure you know the basics and other important information.

 I’ve found that if you want to lose weight, you’ll initially need more dietary fat with meals; but then you’ll need a little less down the road because you’re running more on your own fat.
 Some people eventually decide to do one meal per day; but for now, just focus on going to two meals per day.
 When you get to one meal a day, just make sure the meal is a robust one, containing all the needed nutrients to fortify your body with vitamins, minerals, amino acids, those important fatty acids, trace minerals—all of it.
 (This can be aided with green drink powders and high-quality electrolyte supplements that will help you get your daily requirements for potassium.)
 Intermittent fasting is a very healthy thing to do because it increases the anti-aging and muscle-preserving growth hormone by up to 2,000%, giving you some incredible benefits that go way beyond weight loss.
 It will even help regrow brain cells.

-Note: A lot more data on healthy ketosisTM and intermittent fasting can be found in my new book The New Body Type Guide by Eric Berg, DC.
+Note: A lot more data on healthy ketosisTM and intermittent fasting can be found in my new book The Healthy Keto Plan by Eric Berg, DC.

 Getting All Your Nutrients